AndyGybels/hacs_siemens_logo/wiki/VM-Addresses.md

 **Analog:** byte offset only — e.g. `1032` for VW1032

-You can override the default address for any entity during setup or via the options flow.
+You can override the default address for any entity during setup or via the options flow (see [Setup & Options](Setup-and-Options)).

+When configuring manually via the storage file, use the formulas in [Manual Configuration](Manual-Configuration) to compute the correct offsets.